Supercolony-net/openbrush-contracts/examples/payment-splitter/README.md

 ```

 3. Declare storage struct and declare the field related to `PaymentSplitterStorage`
-   Then you need to derive `PaymentSplitterStorage` trait and mark according field
+   Then you need to derive `PaymentSplitterStorage` trait and mark corresponsing field
    with `#[PaymentSplitterStorageField]` attribute.
 Deriving this trait allows you to reuse
    the default implementation of `PaymentSplitter`.